AminMohammadi/Ball-On-Plate-System/ReadMe.txt

 Stabilization.cpp and TrajectoryTracking.cpp are written for ball-on-plate system.
-I used approximate feedback linearization controller to control ball motion.
+I used approximate feedback linearization controller to control the ball motion.
 Feel free to change or modify the code.